Rail transport in Australia: Uniform gauge

 Very little thought was given in the early years of the development of the colony-based rail networks of Australia-wide interests.
 The most obvious issue to arise was determining a track gauge.
 Despite advice from London to adopt a uniform gauge, should the lines of the various colonies ever meet, gauges were adopted in different colonies, and indeed within colonies, without reference to those of other colonies.
 This has caused problems ever since.

 Attempts to fix the gauge problem are by no means complete.
-For example, the Mount Gambier line is isolated by gauge and of no operational value.

 Electrification

 With the electrification of suburban networks, which began in 1919, a consistent electric rail traction standard was not adopted.
 Electrification began in Melbourne in 1919 using 1500 V DC.
 Sydney's lines were electrified from 1926 using 1500 V DC, Brisbane's from 1979 using 25 kV AC, and Perth's from 1992 using 25 kV AC.
 There has also been extensive non-urban electrification in Queensland using 25 kV AC, mainly during the 1980s for the coal routes.
 From 2014 Adelaide's lines are being gradually electrified at 25 kV AC.
 25 kV AC voltage has now become the international standard.